Thomas W. Kirchstetter

 - Evaluating the emission impacts of after-treatment control technologies on in-use heavy-duty diesel trucks

-- Quantifying air pollutant and GHG emissions from dry anaerobic digestion and composting of municipal solid waste-to-energy
+- Quantifying air pollutant and GHG emissions from dry anaerobic digestion and composting of organic municipal solid waste-to-energy

 - Developing low-cost particulate matter and black carbon sensing technologies